PayBy/botim-money-docs/docs/3_Payment/OrderCreation/_paypage.md

 - **redirectUrl**   <span style={{color:" #7d8793"}}>String</span>

-  Link that the payer will be redirected once the payer finalizes payments on PayBy's checkout.
+  Link that the payer will be redirected once the payer finalizes payments on Botim Money's checkout.

   Example value: https://www.yoursite.com